zimicjs/zimic/README.md

 npx zimic browser init <publicDirectory>
 ```

 This will create a `mockServiceWorker.js` file in the provided public directory, which is necessary to intercept requests and mock responses.
+We recommend not deploying this file to production.

 ## Usage